She was once the Grand Dame of Grand Circus Park - but she wound up a bag lady.

 The 1914 addition gave the Tuller a rather mismatched look to the front -- some said it looked something like a half-ironed pair of pants -- with the original building having curved window bays, and the southern addition having a boxier appearance.
-Unfortunately, none of the original plans have survived for the original building or the 1910 and 1914 additions, so the architects of these projects cannot be confirmed.
+Unfortunately, none of the original plans have survived for the original building or the 1910 addition, so the architects of these projects cannot be confirmed.
 The building permits for the Tuller's two main buildings list Lew Tuller as requesting them, but those alone do not guarantee he designed them.
 A 1915 advertisement for a building supplier in Domestic Engineering lists Tuller as the architect, and a statement from Tuller's attorneys in 1928 also says that the Tuller Hotel "was larger than anything he had contemplated in the building line and after careful consideration he drew plans and erected what was then one of the finest hotels in the country."
 The Library of Congress' Historic American Building Survey also notes that it is possible that he designed the hotel because he had built the three earlier apartment buildings.
-This Web site gives Tuller credit for the 1906 and 1914 buildings, but with an asterisk.
+The firm Kane, Bates & Doughty designed the 1914 addition; the general contractor was James L. Stuart Co. of Pittsburgh.
 William H. Adams, a Detroit architect/engineer, was the architect of the 1923 addition.

 Both buildings were 13 stories tall and made of red brick.
 The Tuller's lobby was outfitted with marble, fine furnishings and crystal chandeliers.
 The indoor Tuller Roof Garden offered "a delightful place to dine on a summer's eve” and hosted concerts, such as Tommy Dorsey’s orchestra.
 Male patrons could dine from the buffet in the Crystal Grille, which advertisements proclaimed had “a menu to please the most fastidious” and was “the best-appointed, coziest, quietest and most luxurious dining place for gentlemen in the city.”
 In 1909, a “Business Men’s Luncheon” cost 35 cents and was served daily from noon to 2 p.m.
 Others could sip tea in the Cascade Room while taking in a waterfall fountain, visit the oyster bar or attend banquets in the Arabian Room, the city’s largest ballrooms with room for 600 people.
 Duke Ellington played the wood-paneled, Moroccan-style Arabian.
 The ground-floor rooms were adjoined to the Peacock Alley, a wood-paneled space named after a space in the Waldorf Astoria in New York.
 Like the city's other hotels, the Tuller offered conference rooms for businessmen.
 Off the lobby was a writing room "decorated in blues and creams where visitors to Detroit could write postcards and letters home," Patricia Ibbotson wrote in "Detroit's Historic Hotels and Restaurants."